 5G Interfaces Explained

-The main 5G interfaces define how the NG-RAN reaches the 5G Core and how NG-RAN nodes communicate with each other internally.
-The most important architecture interfaces are NG, Xn, F1, and E1.
+The main 5G interfaces define how the NG-RAN connects to the 5G Core (5GC) and how NG-RAN nodes and split-gNB components communicate with each other.
+In the overall NG-RAN architecture, the key interfaces are NG, Xn, and F1, while split-CU architectures also use E1.

 Quick facts